Note: this is the old guide. If you want the newer version, head over here.

 Now, we need a way to send payloads to our Switch.
 We’ll be using fusee-launcher for this guide.

-The Yuzu Quickstart Guide wants us to use TegraRcmGUI to send payloads — unfortunately, this only works on Windows.
-Fortunately, we have a Linux alternative called fusee-launcher.
+For Linux, we have a payload launcher called fusee-launcher.
 This tool is purely command-line-based, but fret not, it’s very easy to use.

 Clone the source with: